kwekyix/oxtak-news/README.md

 ## Scraper status

-Google links from the wbe scraper might return 400 for now.
-(Currently manually enetring the links to `oxtak_approved.json`)
+Google links from the web scraper might return 400 for now.
+(Currently manually entering the links to `oxtak_approved.json`)

-The fundamental reason this happens: Google News URLs require JavaScript to redirect to the actual article.
+The reason this happens: Google News URLs require JavaScript to redirect to the actual article.
 Python's requests can't run JavaScript.
 The only reliable solutions are:

 Option	Effort	Cost
 Google Custom Search API	~5 min setup	Free (100/day)